Judicial Accounts and Proceedings

 Taxation of Accounts

-The procedure and authority relevant to Taxation of Accounts in Judicial Proceedings can be found under Chapter 42 published in the Annotated Rules of the Court of Session and the Scottish Law Directory Fees Supplement Book.
+The procedure and authority relevant to Taxation of Accounts in Judicial Proceedings can be found under Chapter 42 published in the Annotated Rules of the Court of Session and the Scottish Law Directory Fees Supplement Book or located on the Scottish Courts and Tribunals Website.

 Diet of Taxation

-A diet of taxation is a hearing conducted by the Auditor in his Chambers at which the receiving and paying parties attend personally, or at which they may be represented by their respective solicitors or such other persons as the Auditor may allow.
+A diet of taxation is a hearing conducted by the Auditor, ordinarily by telephone conference call, at which the receiving and paying parties attend, or at which they may be represented by their respective solicitors or such other persons as the Auditor may allow.
 The Auditor appoints a day and time for the taxation.
 This is notified to the receiving and paying parties, who are required to attend the diet under certification that if the paying party does not appear to state any objections to the account, the Auditor may proceed to tax the account as lodged.

 Objections to Accounts